Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes

-A total of 145 participants completed the survey, representing diverse professional backgrounds, experience levels, and framework expertise.
-By \textbf{affiliation}, 76.1\% were from industry and 23.9\% from academia.
+A total of 145 participants completed the survey, representing diverse professional backgrounds, experience levels, and expertise in frameworks.
+By affiliation, 76.1\% were from industry and 23.9\% from academia.
 Among them, 29.0\% reported more than 5 years of experience in software engineering, and 47.8\% reported at least 1 year of experience in agentic AI systems.

 Participants reported familiarity with a range of agentic AI frameworks.
 The most common were LangChain (69.6\%) and AutoGen (34.8\%), with additional experience across other frameworks.
 This distribution indicates broad cross-framework familiarity, providing a solid basis for evaluating our taxonomy’s completeness, accuracy, and usability.